-Given a program P, an slicing criterion $C=\langle v,s\rangle$ where v is a variable at statement s, and an slice S: If P halts on input I, then the value of v at statement s each time s is executed in P is the same in P and S. If P fails to terminate normally, s may be executed more times in S than in P, but P and S compute the same values for v each time s is executed by P.
+Given a program P, a slicing criterion C=<v,s> where v is a variable at statement s, and a slice S: If P halts on input I, then the value of v at statement s each time s is executed in P is the same in P and S. If P fails to terminate normally, s may be executed more times in S than in P, but P and S compute the same values for v each time s is executed by P.